 If proposing to develop scattered-site housing, whether the sites are identified or not, the applicant must include an individual development budget for each site and a summary budget for all sites.
 Please label the budgets accordingly.
 If proposing the development of mixed income housing or mixed-use housing (such as the development of housing coupled with retail or civic space), the development budget must provide information relating to the total project, not just the HHAP component.
 Failure to provide this information may result in disqualification of the proposal from consideration.
-The development budget should reflect construction financing.
-For projects that involve a construction financing scheme and a permanent conversion, a breakdown listing sources and uses should be provided immediately following the development budget, differentiating between the construction and permanent financing sources.
+For projects that involve a construction financing scheme and a permanent conversion, development budgets for both should be included.
+Please also provide a breakdown listing the sources and uses for both construction and permanent financing.